Universal relations between thermoelectrics and noise in mesoscopic transport across a tunnel junction

 The Lorenz ratio can be written as

 The generalized WF law holds at finite temperatures (meaning that $R_L$ is a constant universal number over a certain window of temperatures) as long as $\mathcal{T}$ in Eq. (\ref{RL}) scales as a function of a single parameter (the temperature).
 In general, an interplay of several energy scales for $\mathcal{T}$ and a competition between elastic and inelastic processes break this universality and violate the generalized WF law \cite{Kubala2008}.
-As an example, the WF law may be fulfilled at low and high temperatures, but broken at the scale of mesoscopic fluctuations \cite{Vavilov2005}.
-A quantum dot below the Kondo temperature (which is proportional to the charging energy) with neglidgible level spacing $\delta$ (so $T\gg \delta $ \cite{Aleiner1998}) is characterized by the transmission coefficient $\mathcal{T}\left(\frac{1}{2T}+\textit{i}t\right)\sim \frac{1}{\cosh^{\alpha}\left(\pi T t\right)}$.
+As an example, the WF law may be fulfilled at low and high temperatures but broken at the scale of mesoscopic fluctuations \cite{Vavilov2005}.
+We stress out that so far we did not put any constraints on the $\mathcal{T}$ structure.
+A quantum dot below the Kondo temperature (which is proportional to the charging energy) with negligible level spacing $\delta$ (so $T\gg \delta $ \cite{Aleiner1998}) is characterized by the transmission coefficient $\mathcal{T}\left(\frac{1}{2T}+\textit{i}t\right)\sim \frac{1}{\cosh^{\alpha}\left(\pi T t\right)}$.
 This structure of the transmission coefficient covers a broad variety of systems.
-E.g., $\alpha=1$ for FL, $\alpha\in [1,3]$ for a $N$-channel Kondo quantum dot \cite{Kiselev2023} or a quantum Hall simulator \cite{Stabler2023} ($N\in [1,\infty)$, $\alpha=1+2/N$).
+For example, $\alpha=1$ for FL and $\alpha\in [1,3]$ for an $N$-channel Kondo quantum dot \cite{Kiselev2023} or a quantum Hall simulator \cite{Stabler2023} ($N\in [1,\infty)$, $\alpha=1+2/N$).
 The same structure with $\alpha=\frac{1}{2}$ is applicable to a quantum dot with SYK interactions in the conformal regime \cite{Pavlov2020}.
 In all these cases, the $\cosh$-like structure of the T-matrix stems from the conformal symmetry \footnote{The Lorenz ratio gives direct access to the scaling dimension of the leading irrelevant operator through the parameter $\alpha$, a related property of the delta-T noise for quantum Hall devices is discussed in \cite{Ebisu2022, Schiller2022, Zhang2022, Acciai2025}}.
 The Lorenz ratio in this case reads